 We get it.
-Talking about your penis problems can be uncomfortable for all parties involved.
+Talking about erectile problems can be uncomfortable for all parties involved.
 But it’s important to keep in mind the negative effects of ED can affect both you and your partner.
 And it’s equally important to be able to talk openly about what’s happening below the belt.

 People are into different things, and being able to articulate what those things are and communicate about what you both need to have the best sex possible is the name of the game.

-Speaking of communication, don’t be afraid to experiment with your partner/s.
+Speaking of communication, don’t be afraid to experiment with your partner.
 After all, it’s not just older men who sometimes struggle to get hard.
 Younger men can also face the same issues.

 And sometimes, those issues can be solved simply by working to figure out just what — exactly — excites you.